 Closeup of the inside of a tulip flower | Source

-On several occasions I could not attend one of those festive events and we had several good friends who were "approved dates" for my husband.
-We have kidded about the "approved date" list for years.
-Several friends happily volunteered to be on that special roster.
+I could not attend one of those festive events on several occasions, and we had several good friends who were "approved dates" for my husband.
+We have joked about the "approved date" list for years.
+Several of our friends happily volunteered to be on that roster.

-One time our dear friend Pat who was widowed at the time accompanied my husband to a Symphony Ball.
-The flowers adorning all the elaborately decorated tables that particular year were tulips which was when she first learned of my husband's fondness for that flower.
+Once, our dear friend Pat, who was widowed, accompanied my husband to a Symphony Ball.
+The flowers adorning all the elaborately decorated tables that particular year were tulips.
+That was when she first learned of my husband's fondness for that flower.
 She never forgot and has subsequently gifted us with those flowers numerous times.

 My paternal grandmother as a young girl